Year of Dog (2018)

 Setting off Firecrackers or Fireworks

-It is very common for rural Chinese people to light firecrackers which make a loud cracking sound on New Year’s Day.
+It is very common for rural Chinese people to light firecrackers to make a loud cracking sound.
 The story dates back to ancient times to scare away a mythical monster named Nian, who would appear every New Year’s Eve to eat people and livestock in the villages.
 Many families will also put up red couplets on their doors and wear red clothes to scare away the monster.
 The tradition has become important to celebrate the arrival of the New Year.